-by Kandi Henriott
+by Kandi Herriott

 Special education teachers and assistants play a critical role in the development of communication in the classroom.
 This is especially true for students using an augmentative-alternative communication system (AAC).
 Knowing how to effectively use AAC can be difficult for those unfamiliar with it.
 Teachers often rely on their Speech-Language-Pathologist, but his/her time is limited due to other responsibilities and that limits the time available to conduct training.
-As a result, the AAC process can be frustrating, overwhelming, and result with the system stored in a box somewhere.
+As a result, the AAC process can be frustrating, overwhelming, and result in the system being stored in a box somewhere.

 If you currently have students with AAC needs in your classroom, it can be a truly rewarding experience to watch a low-verbal or nonverbal child finally use their first word or phrase.
 Here are three key ideas you should keep in mind when building your AAC classroom.

 We all need to remember that a communication system should never be seen as an option or only useable in certain activities.
 Students have a human right to have their communication system, verbal or nonverbal, with them at all times.
 This may not be easy, so get creative.
 Use clipboards, 3-ring binders, or laminated card stock with a ring on it to attach to clothing.
 Regardless of what you use, make sure they have it wherever they go in school.